Lymkwi/rust-foxes-module/README.md

 This basic module creates a single virtual device called `/dev/foxes` that continuously outputs the Unicode fox emoji when read. 🦊

-It is based on the [Rust for Linux out-of-tree-module template](https://github.com/Rust-for-Linux/rust-out-of-tree-module/) and [JackOS' Rust for Kernel development tutorial](https://www.jackos.io/rust-kernel/rust-for-linux.html).
+It is originally based on the [Rust for Linux out-of-tree-module template](https://github.com/Rust-for-Linux/rust-out-of-tree-module/) and [JackOS' Rust for Kernel development tutorial](https://www.jackos.io/rust-kernel/rust-for-linux.html).

+## Adding the Necessary Abstractions

+Because the `rust` branch is no longer maintained on RFL's tree, the abstractions this driver relied on are not yet present.

+In order to add them, apply [`missing-abstractions.diff`](./missing-abstractions.diff) over RFL's `rust-next`.

+It is very likely that the patch will not apply, especially as further abstractions are added.

+## Build Instructions After Update

 All warnings and considerations from the Rust for Linux foudation's repository apply here.
 For the sake of efficacy, here are the instructions to build this module on a kernel with Rust support: